ChefCookbooks/chef-application-ruby/README.md

 - database\_template: the name of the template that will be rendered to create the `database.yml` file; if specified it will be looked up in the application cookbook.
 Defaults to "database.yml.erb" from this cookbook
 - database: a block containing additional parameters for configuring the database connection
 - precompile\_assets: if true, precompile assets for the Rails 3 asset pipeline.
 The default is nil, in which case we will try to autodetect whether the pipeline is in use by looking for `config/assets.yml`
+- rbenv_version: if set, it specifies the Ruby version required by the application.
+The Ruby version will be installed during deployment, and the gems specified in the gems array will be installed with rbenv instead of the default ruby.

 # Database and memcached block parameters